 - There is high degree of uncertainty about future levels of funding for local government.
 The Partnership has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Partnership might be impaired as a result of a need to reduce levels of service provision. - Local Government Pension Scheme Guaranteed minimum pension (GMP).
 The interim solution to avoid inequalities between men and women's benefits following the introduction of the Single State Pension in 2016 has resulted in a recalculation of pension liabilities relating to the estimated impact of GMP indexation changes.
-The increased liability of £4,000 at 31 March 2019 has been reflected in the roll-forward pension liability at 31st March 2020.
+The increased liability of £4,000 at 31 March 2019 has been reflected in the rollforward pension liability at 31st March 2020.
 The increased liability has been reflected as a past service cost (refer to Note 24 Defined Benefit Pension Schemes).
 This is an estimate which will be revised at the upcoming valuation. - Local Government Pension Scheme (LGPS) McCloud judgement.
 Legislation requires the LGPS to undertake periodic valuations to monitor the cost of the LGPS to ensure it remains sustainable and affordable.
 The cost management process has been paused following the Court of Appeal ruling that the transitional arrangements in both the Judges' Pension Scheme (McCloud) and Firefighters' Pension Scheme (Sargeant) were age discriminatory.
 These cases could have knock on implications for the LGPS (potentially increasing the liabilities).
-The Partnership's actuary has included an estimate within the pension liability as a past service cost (refer to Note 24 Defined Benefit Pension Schemes) which will be subject to future revision as the outcome of the judgement becomes clearer.
-No further adjustment for McCloud is included in the 2019/20 calculations.
-For those employers who already made an estimated McCloud allowance in 2018/19, the actuary do not believe there is any significant new information about the possible McCloud remedy to justify further changes to the figures (and further costs to employers).
+The Partnership's actuary has included an estimate within the pension liability as a past service cost.
+The allowance has been reduced in the current valuation to reflect the recent proposed changes to eligibility. - The Goodwin case judgement, in respect of deemed discrimination in spousal transfer on death of a member, may also result in the potential increasing of the pension liabilities.
+The Partnership's actuary has not included an estimate of the impact of the Goodwin case in the valuation due to the uncertainty of the final outcome.
+The estimated impact on the Employer's future obligations may be around 0.01% higher.